Changissnz/selfinterest/README.md

 as an example of the absolutist possibility in attribution, in which all that are connected to what is believed to be fault, are declared to be guilty.
-Differences, both nuanced and stark, culminated into exacerbation of class war between aristocrats and commoners, build-ups in tension that led to armed conflict.
+Differences, both nuanced and stark, culminated into exacerbation of class war between aristocrats and commoners, build-ups in tension released into armed conflict.
 Civilization encourages liberties not found in wartime situations.
 Accumulation of wealth and acquiring fame are two of the common categories of de jure power that can be used by a human being to project their image, in their desired perfection and scale of recipients to the image.
-The saying, "all war is a symptom of man's failure as a thinking animal" by Steinbeck, is a generalized effect due to the lack of effectiveness in some images projected from human beings, especially those representative of peace, prosperity, and egalitarianism.
+The saying, "all war is a symptom of man's failure as a thinking animal" by John Steinbeck, is a generalized effect due to the lack of effectiveness in some images projected from human beings, especially those representative of peace, prosperity, and egalitarianism.
 The proponents of physical war no longer see the value in these images, composed of select